alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-04-02-my-sed-and-awk-cookbook.md

 ### Print all lines from the nth to the end of file, inclusive

-- Problem

-Suppose you want to print all lines from the 4th to the end of file.
+The 4th line to the end of file:

-- Solution using sed

 ```text
 sed -n '4,$p'